- Common name: Wood Bison

 - Niche Overlap and the Potential for Competition Between Reintroduced Bison and Other Ungulates in Southwestern Yukon (2013)

-- Monitoring and Management Activities for the Aishihik Bison (Bison bison) Herd, Southwestern Yukon: annual report (2012 to 2014)
+- Monitoring and Management Activities for the Aishihik Bison (Bison bison) Herd, Southwestern Yukon: annual report (2016)

 - Population Inventory of the Aishihik Wood Bison (Bison Bison Athabascae) Herd in Southwestern Yukon (2011)